Article

 Claude Code's quality depends on which model you use and how well you structure your requests.
 With Opus, the most powerful model, it handles complex architectural reasoning, multi-file refactoring, and subtle debugging with strong results.
 It consistently ranks among the top AI coding tools for understanding large codebases and maintaining context across extended development sessions.

 For routine tasks like writing tests, implementing features from clear specifications, fixing bugs, and managing git workflows, Claude Code is highly effective with any model tier.
-Where it is less strong is in areas requiring domain knowledge about proprietary internal frameworks or very recently released libraries.
-The CLAUDE.md configuration file helps mitigate this by giving Claude Code explicit context about your project’s specifics.
+The CLAUDE.md configuration file helps provide Claude Code with explicit context about your project's specifics — coding standards, preferred libraries, architecture decisions — reducing the need to re-explain context in every session.

 How Much Does Claude Code Cost?